Welcome to today's edition of the Rush 24-7 podcast.

 His campaign's imploding, if you want to know the truth.

-Carl Lubsdorf writing in the Dallas Morning News today says it's over.
+Carl Lubsdorf, writing in the Dallas Morning News today, says it's over.

-Uh it ain't working.
+It ain't working.

 You go over to the New York Times story about this.

-Edwards proposes raising capital gains tax, and they play this is a classic wealth redistribution, taking money from the rich, uh, putting it in investment accounts for their investment accounts, and putting it into accounts for the poor.
+And they play, this is a classic wealth redistribution, taking money from the rich, putting it in investment accounts or their investment accounts and putting it into accounts for the poor.

-Uh now, you go to the end of this story and listen to this.
+Now, you go to the end of this story and listen to this.

-Robert S. McIntyre, director of Citizens for Tax Justice, a labor-backed group whose calculations are widely respected by tax experts, said that if the cost of extending tax cuts for people earning less than 200 grand was added to the calculation, a plan would create a $35 billion revenue shortfall instead of the extra $50 billion predicted by the camp.
+Robert S. McIntyre, director of Citizens for Tax Justice, a labor-backed group whose calculations are widely respected by tax experts, said that if the cost of extending tax cuts for people earning less than 200 grand was added to the calculation, a plan would create a $35 billion revenue shortfall instead of the extra $50 billion predicted by the campaign.

 Of course it will.